kyrollos2/FishHook/README.md

  ![Screenshot 2023-11-05 114335](https://github.com/kyrollos2/HackNJIT/assets/149887130/b304e946-cab6-4ee9-a6cf-a35608ef10a9)

-Discover Top Fishing Spots: Explore carefully selected locations for an unforgettable angling experience.
+- Discover Top Fishing Spots: Explore carefully selected locations for an unforgettable angling experience.

-Real-time Weather Updates: Stay prepared with accurate weather forecasts and conditions.
+- Real-time Weather Updates: Stay prepared with accurate weather forecasts and conditions.

-Precise GPS Coordinates: Navigate directly to your chosen spot with latitude and longitude details.
+- Precise GPS Coordinates: Navigate directly to your chosen spot with latitude and longitude details.

-Community-Powered Catches: Share your successes and explore fellow anglers' catches, fostering camaraderie.
+- Community-Powered Catches: Share your successes and explore fellow anglers' catches, fostering camaraderie.

-FishFinder is your community-driven angling companion.
+- FishFinder is your community-driven angling companion.
 Download now and embark on a journey to America's finest fishing spots.

-Note: FishFinder requires an internet connection for real-time updates and community interactions.
+#Note: FishFinder requires an internet connection for real-time updates and community interactions.

 # Technology used in the process

-- <b><i><u>FIGMA</b></i></u>: we used figma to make the front end of the FISHBOOK app
+- FIGMA: we used figma to make the front end of the FISHBOOK app

 - ProstgreSQL: Using object-oriented features of PostgreSQL, programmers can communicate with the database servers using objects in their code.
 Define complex, custom data types.